Project status

 Columns on the status form and their meanings - Lump sum proposal items

 On Lump sum proposal items, the main concept is the percentage of completion of works.
-Recorded hours from diary entries will be compared against the budgeted hours.
-Project status is also recorded by the PM based on the percentage of completed works.
+It is mainly down to the project manager to define the percentage of completed works.
+Recorded hours from diary entries can help them define the percentage of completion of works when compared against the budgeted hours.

 Carefully review the columns on the example above.
 You can find their meaning in the table below.
 We are focusing on proposal item 205166 (Survey Building F5):